-- k) In residential districts Not applicable to this site. - I) In the Perimeter Transition Area (PTA) Not applicable to this site. - m) Impacts such as noise, hours of activity, and outdoor lighting have been addressed to mitigate negative impacts on nearby uses.
+Not applicable - the property is zoned Agricultural.

+m) Impacts such as noise, hours of activity, and outdoor lighting have been addressed to mitigate negative impacts on nearby uses.

 During construction, noise will be emitted by the construction vehicles and equipment.
 The amount of noise will vary based on what type of construction is occurring on a given day.
 These noise impacts will be temporary.
-The applicant has stated during the beginning construction phase, efforts are coordinated to have most materials arrive within the first couple of weeks of the Project starting.
 Hours of activity will follow the noise and nuisance ordinances in the City Code.
 The site will not be permanently lit nor have regular operation hours.